 Week 2: Build consistency.
 Keep the same routine daily.
 The aim this week is simply not to miss a day.
 Add the jawline moves if you want more focus there.

 Week 3: Add time and control.
 Slow the movements down and add a few more reps, working up toward 10 to 15 minutes.
-Pay attention to areas where you hold tension.
+Pull in extra moves from the at-home exercises library and pay attention to areas where you hold tension.

 Week 4: Lock in the habit.
 Keep going daily and start noticing how your face feels and looks.
 Retake your photos on day 28 in the same light and pose.